threefoldtecharchive/0-stor/README.md

 - chunking
 - compression
 - encryption
-- replication
-- distribution/erasure coding
+- replication or distribution/erasure coding

 All of these primitives are configurable and you can decide how your data will be processed before being sent to the 0-stor.